MariaBurz/manual_testing_portofolio/Final_Project/README.md

 ## 1.3 Test Analysis

+### Review - Admin Module “User Management” and “Job”

+-	The color of the “Cancel” button seems to be disabled;
+-	The “delete” button appear to be active even though we didn’t check a box next to the “Username”;
+-	Figure 1.5.
+Job Title List is not complete, and we cannot see if the filter exists to “Job Description”.
+Also, in this picture, the “Job Specification” and “Note” are missing.
+-	There is no specification about what kind of document the users can upload by clicking the “Browse” button from “Add Job title” window;
+-	The maximum number of characters from “Note” is not specified;
+-	On the “Pay grade” module, there is no consistency between screenshots.
+Figure 1.7 has defined a level 3 grade with minimum and maximum salary, below on figure 1.8 there is defined a level 1 grade with the same minimum and maximum salary.
+-	The open windows with clear demarcation of different sections and different actions to be make, doesn’t give us a user friendly interface;
+-	On the “Work Shift” module, if we want to add a new work shift, we should have work hours “from hour” “to hour”;

+### Test Conditions
 The testing process will be executed based on the above requirements for the Admin Module.
 The following test conditions were found:

-Enter data only for mandatory fields and check that the dependant is created/updated Enter data for all available fields and check that the dependant is created/updated Leave mandatory fields empty and check that the dependant cannot be created/updated View dependant details and check they are correct
+Enter data only for mandatory fields and check that the user is created;
+Leave mandatory fields empty and check that the user cannot be created;
+Upload file that is larger that the allowed size; Checking that the app meets the specification from business requirements;
+View the color and format of the buttons;
-View all dependants in a list
+View the page at a different resolution.
-Check all validation constraints for the fields

 ## 1.4 Test Design